ovh/cds/docs/content/hosting/upgrade/migrate_0.53.md

 * Shutdown CDS and all µservices
 * Run the database migration, documentation on https://ovh.github.io/cds/hosting/database/
-* Start 1 (scale to 1 if you usually use multiple instances) CDS API, check if there is no error on migration, with cdsctl admin migration list
+* Start 1 (scale to 1 if you usually use multiple instances) CDS API, check if there is no error on migration, with `cdsctl admin migration list`
   * There are two migrations to check: 'OrganizationMigration' and 'ConsumerMigration'
-  * Migration can take a few minutes(between 1 and 5) depending on the number of users you have.
+  * Migration can take a few minutes (between 1 and 5) depending on the number of users you have.
 * Scale up CDS API if you usually use multiple instances
-* Start the others µservices
+* Start other µservices